The House of Bernarda Alba

 by Federico Garcia Lorca

-The House of Bernarda Alba had 4 performances almost 17 years ago (between the 9th of March 2007 and the 19th of May 2007) at The Leatherhead Theatre and Cecil Hepworth Playhouse
+The House of Bernarda Alba had 4 performances over 17 years ago (between the 9th of March 2007 and the 19th of May 2007) at The Leatherhead Theatre and Cecil Hepworth Playhouse

 Garcia Lorca’s final play, completed shortly before his death in 1936, is subtitled “a drama about women in the villages of Spain”.
 Like Lorca’s other plays, it portrays a code of honour and its tragic consequences to Bernarda and her passionate daughters who are drawn to a man (Pepe) who is never seen but whose sexual attraction and presence infuses the play.